-You get that English in Nature is about teaching and learning in an integrated, experiential way, usually outdoors, but you would still like to know:
+You get that English in Nature is about teaching and learning outdoors and integrating nature (content) and English (language), but you would still like to know:

-Exactly what kinds of topics can you teach using this learning concept, and how does it work?
+Exactly what kinds of topics can you teach using this concept, and how does it work?

 Well, we are just getting started and so there will be hundreds more coming, but here are some answers for you that will give you an idea.
 Thirty-six ideas, to be exact!